PDF

 Preparing for Submission

-Manuscripts, graphics, supporting information, and required forms, as well as manuscript revisions, must all be submitted in digital format through ACS Paragon Plus, which requires an ACS ID to log in.
+Manuscripts, graphics, supporting information, and required forms, as well as manuscript revisions, must all be submitted in digital format through ACS Publishing Center, which requires an ACS ID to log in.
 Registering for an ACS ID is fast, free, and does not require an ACS membership.
 Please refer to Appendix 1 for additional information on preparing your submission

 Prior Publication Policy